 |Audio output||J1 tip||12v P-P to 0v|

 The source document specifies waveform generator U7 as "8038."
 Either the Intersil type ICL8038CCPD, or the Exar XR-8038A will function in this circuit.
 Both are plastic dual-inline package parts.
-Note: These parts are obsolete and have limited avialability.

 The source document specifies VCA U14 as "SSM-2018."
 Either the Analog Devices type SSM2018P or SSM2018TP will function in this circuit.
 The SSM2018TP is the "trimless" version.
 If this version is used, then RV11, RV12, and R26 may be omitted from the circuit.